jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Lab1_Intro.md

 There's multiple ways to do this and pros and cons to each.

-For simplicity's sake, I'm going to create this variable in the script using a multi-line string, representing the JSON data.
+For simplicity's sake, I'm going to create this shell variable in the script using a [HereDoc](https://linuxize.com/post/bash-heredoc/) in order to pass our multi-line block of JSON data into the variable.

-Here's our json payload we'll need to send with our first api call.
+So, we will take our json payload below.
 You'll notice I excluded the `"customerName"` and `"prismaId"` fields as they are not required:
 ```json
 {
   "password": "string",
   "username": "string"
 }
 ```
-Here is how we will write that in our script:
+And write that in our script using a HereDoc with:
+- the `cat` command
+- the use of `<<` as our redirection operator
+- the text `JSONDATA` as our delimiter (the text can be anything as long you match it at beginning and end)
+- and surrounding the entire thing with `()` to pass it all into our new shell variable `pc_auth_payload`:
 ```
 pc_auth_payload=$(cat <<JSONDATA
 {